 - Upload all assessments into Task Stream and satisfactorily evaluated before you begin your online license application.
 Questions about these requirements should be directed to your program coordinator.

-- All WSSU teacher education candidates must provide documentation of passing scores on licensure exams prior to recommendation by WSSU for an initial license.
+- All WSSU teacher education candidates must provide documentation of passing scores on licensure exams prior to a recommendation by WSSU for an initial license.

-- LEA/IHE Certification of Teaching Capacity (CTC) - The CTC is completed at the end of Student Teaching Seminar/Observation of Student Teaching by candidate, cooperating teacher, principal (or designee) and the university supervisor.
-The signed original document is then submitted to The Office of Field and Clinical Experiences.
-Verification of CTC completion must made before the WSSU Licensure Officer will make a license recommendation.
+- LEA/IHE Certification of Teaching Capacity (CTC) - The CTC is completed at the end of Student Teaching Seminar/Observation of Student Teaching by the candidate, cooperating teacher, principal (or designee) and the university supervisor.
+The Candidate must meet each of the descriptors identified in this document to be recommended for the initial license.

 - The Licensure Officer can provide prospective employers with a letter of verification while waiting for the official license.
 Submit your request via email to the Licensure Officer.
 There is a 48 hour turnaround time for these letters.

-- SCORE RECIPIENT: When you register for the Praxis Core, Praxis Subject Assessment or, Foundations of Reading/General Curriculum please designate Winston-Salem State University (exam code is 5909) and the North Carolina Department of Public Instruction as the score recipients.
+- SCORE RECIPIENT: When registering for the Praxis Core, Praxis Subject Assessment or, Foundations of Reading/General Curriculum please designate Winston-Salem State University (exam code is 5909) and the North Carolina Department of Public Instruction as the score recipients, (test center code 7846).